 - I use a 6 cm cutter and get about 6 out of the dough.

 - I usually get 3 out of my first shape/roll and then keep shaping and cutting often times one at a time as I can't keep the thickness and get 2 rounds cut at the same time.
-Sometimes I have to fashion the last one the best I can as there is not enough dough to be cut out with the scone cutter.
-That's the one I eat first scorchio from the oven.
+I dip my cutter in loose flour to stop the scone mix sticking to it.

 - Go very gently when you get the scones out of the cutter.
 I try to get them drop out by their own accord by a bit of gentle shaking.
 Also don't twist the cutter just push straight down.